isomerpages/moe-pasirriscrestsec/_students/Student Portal.md

-#### 4) SCHOOLWORK AND ASSIGNMENT
+<h3>4) SCHOOLWORK AND ASSIGNMENT</h3>

-**Expected Student Behaviour
+<b>Expected Student Behaviour </b><br>
-**To be self-motivated and self-disciplined, students are expected to complete all schoolwork and assignment to the best of their ability.
+To be self-motivated and self-disciplined, students are expected to complete all schoolwork and assignment to the best of their ability.

-**Rules and Regulations
+<b>Rules and Regulations
-**Students are to follow the following school rules and regulations:
+Students are to follow the following school rules and regulations:</b>

 *   To submit all schoolwork on time.
 *   To not plagiarise.